 During the same period, he left his instrumentalist mark in albums by such names as Chico Buarque, Dori Caymmi, Edu Lobo, Elis Regina, Gonzaguinha, Johnny Alf, Luiz Gonzaga, Nana Caymmi, and even Sarah Vaughan in her Brazilian LP.
 Not to mention numerous concerts with Egberto Gismonti in the group Academia de Danças, of which he was a member.

-In the 1980s he joined the group Turma do Funil, alongside Francis Hime, Miúcha, Danilo Caymmi, Novelli, Cristina Buarque, Lula, and Olivia Hime and participated in Clube do Samba, created by João Nogueira.
+In the 1980s, with equally gregarious spirit, he joined the group A Turma do Funil with Francis and Olívia Hime, Miúcha, Danilo Caymmi, Novelli, and Cristina Buarque and participated in the Clube do Samba, conceived by João Nogueira.

 Since then, composition has always backed the artist´s journey: he wrote more than 50 songs with Cacaso, plus so many more with Milton, Márcio, Brant, Ronaldo Bastos, Murilo Antunes, Ana Terra, and posthumously with Pixinguinha… Yes, the lyrics for “Um a Zero” are his, recorded as a duet with Chico Buarque in the CD A vida leva.